The Pretesting Effect: Why Testing Before Teaching WorksThe Pretesting Effect: Why Testing Before Teaching Works - educational concept illustration

 For students with significant anxiety about errors, introduce pretesting gradually and ensure framing emphasises the learning function rather than the assessment function.
 As students experience pretesting benefits without negative consequences, comfort typically increases.

-Pretesting works well in combination with other evidence-based approaches.
+Pretesting works well in combination with other scientifically supported approaches.

-Use pretests before instruction, then follow instruction with retrieval practice on the same material.
+Use pretests before instruction, then follow instruction with retrieval practise on the same material.
 This combination provides both priming benefits and consolidation benefits.

 Pretesting Plus Elaboration